Print this page

 The large Iconostasis (wall of icons) was imported from Ukraine in 1925 to St. Nicholas Ukrainian Catholic Church at Brooksby, Saskatchewan.
 Here, a spiritual centre, so significant with Ukrainian settlers on the Prairies, has been recreated.
 Descriptive panels highlight the history and life of the Ukrainian Catholic Church from its very beginning.

-The Ernest and Jayne Paluck Permanent Gallery showcases the cultural and historic story of the Ukrainian people displaying a sample of the 20,000 plus treasures within the Museum's collection of traditional Ukrainian folk art and artifacts.
-This gallery celebrates the rites of passage in life and, showcases our vibrant fabric sharing experiences to strengthen the value of our heritage.
+The Ernest and Jayne Paluck Permanent Gallery showcases the cultural and historic story of the Ukrainian people, displaying a sample of the 20,000 plus treasures within the Museum's collection of traditional Ukrainian folk art and artifacts.
+Our exquisite collection of textiles is one of the largest in the diaspora.
+This Gallery celebrates the rites of passage in life and showcases our vibrant shared experiences that strengthen the value of our heritage.
+MUM has a treasure trove of objects behind the doors of our collections storage which occasionally will be brought out for display in this Gallery.
+Visit often to see what has changed!

 The Peter Kiziak Feature Gallery, where displays change throughout the year, presents significant exhibits by internationally renowned artists as well as highlighting local artists as well as in-house exhibits.
 Exhibitions include areas of music, science and achievements of the community - near and far.
 With accepted museum standards in place, this gallery welcomes National and International show pieces.